nus-cs2103/website-base/admin/ip-tasks-fragment.md

 {{ icon_important_big_red }} We discourage you from doing project tasks allocated to future weeks.
 Reasons: In order to help you gain <tooltip content="the ability to apply knowledge or do tasks effortlessly as if you have been doing them for a long time">_fluency_</tooltip> (and also to better simulate real projects), **we want the project work to be <tooltip content="done at multiple times with time gaps in between">_spaced_</tooltip> and span a longer period**, rather than to be done as a short burst.

 Reminder: as per iP grading criteria, _some_ increments need to to be done in each week for you to get full marks.
+That is, clumping all the iP work into a short burst of work will not earn you full marks.
 </box>
 </div>
 <div id="follow-instructions">